Sakshee5/Integrating-GPT-3-in-Excel/README.md

 https://user-images.githubusercontent.com/69002060/213871946-13cc1ed8-dbbc-4e07-8fad-a8c795aff87a.mp4

 P.S.
-I do know how to screen record on a PC but that was just not possible.
+I do know how to screen record on a PC but that was just not possible here.
 Apologies for the bad video quality :)

 Almost everyone is talking about ChatGPT and it's multitude of real-life use-cases.
-The possibilities of OpenAI's GPT is endless and this repository is all about bringing that power to excel.
+The possibilities of OpenAI's GPT are endless and this repository is all about bringing that power to excel.
 In the past few weeks, there has been a lot of buzz around the GPT Google Sheet Add-in but what if you want to work on sensitive data on a local file?

 I have the solution right here, a User-defined Function coded in Python capable of interacting with Excel's VBA backend as well the OpenAI API.
 This is accomplished using the open-source python module xlwings.